dhirubhaikulkarni/React-Notes/ReactTheory (2).md

 Session management can be done in node.js by using the express-session module.
 It helps in saving the data in the key-value form.
 In this module, the session data is not saved in the cookie itself, just the session ID.

+## 22. What is Middleware in Node js.
+- Middleware in NodeJS refers to a software design pattern where functions are invoked sequentially in a pipeline to handle requests and responses in web applications.
+- It acts as an intermediary layer between the client and the server, allowing for modularization of request processing logic and enabling cross-cutting concerns such as authentication, logging, error handling, and data transformation.

+1) Middleware Functions
+2) Express.js Middleware
+3) Error Handling Middleware

+## 23. What is API and Types of API?
+- API which stands for Application Programming interface is an interface between different software so that they can interact with each other very smoothly.
+- API is used to access different software services, retrieve data, and automate processes across different industries.

+- An application programming interface is software that allows two applications to talk to each other.
+- Application programming interface helps in data monetization.

+1) SOAP:
+- SOAP is the Simple Object Access Protocol, a messaging standard defined by the World Wide Web Consortium.
+- SOAP uses an XML data format to declare its request and response messages, relying on XML Schema and other technologies to enforce the structure of its payloads.

+2) REST API's:
+- REST can use XML, but is equally at home with JSON, HTML, and even plain text.
+- REST is a set of best practices that can be more fluid.

+3) Composite API's
+- Composite APIs are a design approach to batch API requests sequentially into a single API call.
+- Rather than multiple round trips to a server, a client can make one API request with a chain of calls and receive one response.

 Whenever an async task completes in libuv, at what point does Node decide to run the associated callback function on the call stack?